astronomer/docs/learn/airflow-variables.md

 id: airflow-variables
 ---

 An Airflow variable is a key-value pair that can be used to store information in your Airflow environment.
-They are commonly used to store instance level information that rarely changes, including secrets like for example an API key or the path to a configuration file.
+They are commonly used to store instance level information that rarely changes, including secrets like an API key or the path to a configuration file.
 Airflow variables are [Fernet](https://github.com/fernet/spec/) encrypted and can also be retrieved from a [secrets backend](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/security/secrets/secrets-backend/index.html).

 There are two distinct types of Airflow variables, regular values and JSON serialized values.